 In recent years, to support OEMs as they work to meet ever-tightening fuel economy mandates and targets, transmission fluids have been trending to ultra low viscosity (ULV).
 In the 1990s, factory fill fluids typically had a kinematic viscosity at 100oC of 8 cSt but today’s fluids can be around 3 cSt.
 While going to such low viscosities has clear advantages it also presents some formulation challenges for ULV e-fluids.

 Careful formulation balancing is necessary in a lower viscosity environment

 To solve these issues, Infineum has built on its experience gained in formulating ULV automatic transmission fluids and invested in the development of next generation anti-wear components and step out volume resistivity formulations.
-Following a number of bench and screener tests these advanced e-fluids have now been tested in extensive field trials including VW full electric ID.3 and Tesla vehicles.
+Following a number of bench and screener tests these advanced e-fluids have now been tested in extensive field trials.

 We will bring you the results of these field trials in future issues of Insight.
 Meanwhile if you require further details on our dedicated e-mobility products, tailored for every type of electrified transmission application, please contact us here.